als429/testing-stuffs-presentation/PRESENTME.md

 	use canonical tags;
 	}
  else {
-	get a new CMS;
+	get a new CMS; //kidding... but only kind of kidding }
-	}
 ```

 * **side note:** there could also be "duplicate content" generated from sites that have "thin" textual content
 	* think about how the robots feel... for once, already
-	* buuut seriously, just a URL, title tag, and heading tag are not enough to rank as the *best* result on the **entire** web
+	* buuut seriously, just a URL, title tag, and heading tag are not enough to rank as the **best** result on the **entire** web

 <br />
 <br />